ameliarahman/ameliarahman.github.io/_posts/2024-09-22-ACID-database.md

 #### Dirty Reads
 This phenomena occurs when a transaction reads data that has been written by another concurrent transaction, even if that data is not yet successfully committed.

-This is just scary, as it may lead to incorrect and inconsistent data, since that transaction could rollback.
+This is just scary, as it may lead to incorrect and inconsistent data when rollback happens.

 #### Non-Repeatable Reads
 Second phenomena is Non-Repeatable Reads.
 This occurs when a transaction reads `the specific row` on repeat, but the value changes as other committed transaction modified that row after the first read.